ethanjli/ublue-forklift-sysext-demo/README.md

    Warning: if you run `forklift-stage-apply-systemd` after boot, this will not attempt to stop any systemd units associated with sysexts/confexts which you've removed after boot.
 This is why I recommend just rebooting instead.
-7. Run `forklift stage apply` to update the deployed Docker Compose apps (if there are any), and record in Forklift's stage store that the staged pallet bundle was successfully applied (so that it won't be garbage-collected if you run `forklift stage prune-bundles` to clean up Forklift's stage store) (Note: I still need to implement some functionality in Forklift to handle the case that Docker is not installed, so for now you should just avoid running `forklift stage prune-bundles` unless you want to delete everything in your stage store).
+7. Run `forklift stage apply` to update the deployed Docker Compose apps (only if there are any, and only if `/var/run/docker.sock` exists), and record in Forklift's stage store that the staged pallet bundle was successfully applied so that it won't be garbage-collected if you run `forklift stage prune-bundles` to clean up Forklift's stage store) (Note: I still need to implement some functionality in Forklift to handle the case that Docker is not installed, so for now you should just avoid running `forklift stage prune-bundles` unless you want to delete everything in your stage store).

 # Caveats/Limitations

-- This demo disable SELinux policy enforcement because of
+- This demo disables SELinux policy enforcement because of
   <https://github.com/systemd/systemd/issues/23971>, and because I don't have enough experience with
   SELinux to change the SELinux policy so that the overlays don't cause everything (e.g. sudo and chkpwd) to break after systemd-sysext enables filesystem overlays (or maybe it's the bind mounts